preactjs/preact-www/content/en/guide/v10/differences-to-react.md

 Most Preact developers prefer to use `class` because it's shorter to write, but both are supported.

-### Raw SVG inside JSX
+### SVG inside JSX

 SVG is pretty interesting when it comes to the names of its properties and attributes.
 Some properties (and their attributes) on SVG objects are camelCased (e.g. [clipPathUnits on a clipPath element](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/clipPath#Attributes)), some attributes are kebab-case (e.g. [clip-path on many SVG elements](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Presentation)), and other attributes (usually ones inherited from the DOM, e.g. `oninput`) are all lowercase.

-Preact doesn't normalize SVG properties and attributes [like React does]((https://github.com/facebook/react/pull/6243)) and instead, allows you to write valid SVG inside JSX by passing attributes through.
+Preact forwards SVG-Attributes as is.
+This allows you to copy and paste unmodified SVG snippets right into your code and have them work out of the box.
+This allows greater interoperability with tools designers tend to use to generate icons or SVG illustrations.

+If you're coming from React you're likely used to specify every attribute in camelCase.
+If you'd like to continue using the camelCase'd attribute names you can use our [preact/compat] compatibility layer.
+It mirrors the React API and normalizes these attributes.

 ```jsx
 // React